 Despite decades of Spanish rule, the customs and language of steadfast and stubborn French descendants survived centuries, and French culture is forever ingrained in the fabric of the city.
 Just look around to get a taste of the unique Crescent City French culture.
 You’ll see streets and businesses named after French places, royalty, and Catholic saints.
-The famous rivalry between France and Spain is most apparent in the eclectic mix of French Colonial, Spanish Colonial, and Creole (a mix of the first two) architecture throughout the city.
+The famous rivalry between France and Spain is most apparent in the eclectic mix of French Colonial, Spanish Colonial, and Creole (a mix of the two) architecture throughout the city.

 Listen for the famous French saying “laissez les bon temps rouer” (let the good times roll) to be belted out by someone in the crowd on Bourbon Street.
 Taste your way through the city’s French cuisine, from fancy to fast-paced, at places like Antoine’s Restaurant and Cafe Du Monde.

 Finally, take a guided tour of the famous St Louis Cemetery No 1 – the oldest New Orleans cemetery built in 1789.
 The ornate above-ground tombs at this cemetery are a French tradition reminiscent of Père Lachaise cemetery in Paris.